robwilds/queryAlfrescoAPI/readme.md

 ## Environment Setup

+This project is inteded to run as a container (see docker-compose.yml).  within said file are environment variables that should be altered to fit your application

-be sure to create a .env file in the root of the project.
+You can also reate a .env file in the root of the project.
 There's a envTemplate.txt file that can be used as a starter.

 ## Process Flow